Antetokounmpo, Bucks rally late to to beat Clippers 105-100 - WTMJ

 AP Sports Writer

+Milwaukee led the NBA in defensive efficiency while posting the league’s best regular-season record each of the last two years.
+The Bucks generally haven’t performed quite as well on defense this season but stifled the Clippers down the stretch.

-The Bucks won for the first time in 11 games this season when trailing after three quarters.
+The Bucks held the Clippers scoreless over the final four minutes of the game and won for the first time in 11 games this season when trailing after three quarters.

+“It’s great when you go against the best in the world down the stretch,” said Antetokounmpo, who also had 14 rebounds and five assists.
+“You’re trying to get a stop, and they’re trying to score on you to win the game. … I love just taking that individual pride in guarding the best players.”

-Kawhi Leonard’s potential tying 3-point attempt bounced off the front rim with about four seconds left.
-Khris Middleton got the rebound and sealed it with two free throws with 2.1 seconds remaining.
+Kawhi Leonard’s potential tying 3-point attempt bounced off the front rim in the closing seconds.
+Khris Middleton got the rebound and sealed it by making two free throws with 2.1 seconds remaining.

-After Leonard’s jumper gave Los Angeles a 100-96 lead with 4:01 left, the Clippers didn’t score again.

-Antetokounmpo has scored at least 35 points in four straight games.
-He’s the first Bucks player to do that since Kareem Abdul-Jabbar from Jan.
-6-14, 1973.
+“It’s a step in the right direction,” said Middleton, who had 19 points, eight assists and six rebounds.
+“We have to prove it by doing it over and over again, not just one game or two games.
+But I think tonight was a great sign that we’re headed in the right direction as far as defensively.”

 After trailing by seven points in the fourth quarter, the Bucks regained the lead 101-100 when Antetokounmpo made two free throws with 1:57 left.